wp-plugins/website-toolbox-chat-rooms/readme.txt

 Tested up to: 4.2
 Stable Tag: 1.0.0

 Website Toolbox is the easiest way to create a powerful Chat Room.
-This plugin embeds your Website with Website Toolbox Chat Room and integrates single sign on.
+This plugin embeds your Website Toolbox Chat Room and integrates single sign on.

 == Description ==